 The eStem Literacy curriculum includes a balance of instructional approaches and authentic, ongoing assessment.
 Instruction is planned and delivered to meet the needs of all students.
 The curriculum is delivered through the model of the literacy block.
 Students learn through modeled, shared, guided, and independent practice.
 This instructional model provides various levels of support and meets the needs of all students.
 The goal of literacy instruction is to develop independent, lifelong learners.

-Curriculum materials are based on content from a number of sources including Daily 5 CAFÉ, Phonics First, Connections, 6+1 Traits of Writing, Wheatley Portfolio, National English Teachers Association (NCTE), Notice and Note Fiction and Non-Fiction, Best Practices, Laying the Foundations, and Arkansas AIMs.
+Curriculum materials are based on content from a number of sources including Daily 5 CAFÉ, RISE Arkansas, Wilson, National English Teachers Association (NCTE), Common Core Language Arts, Notice and Note Fiction and Non-Fiction, Lexia Core 5, Newsela, Best Practices, and Arkansas AIMs.

 Our K-4 Literacy classrooms fully implement Daily 5 and Cafe.
 Daily 5 is a management system that fosters independence and The Cafe System is how our teachers deliver instruction within The Daily 5 framework.
 Students select from five authentic reading and writing choices, working independently toward personalized goals, while the teacher meets individual needs through whole-group and small-group instruction, as well as one-on-one conferring.
 These choices include:

 - Work on Writing,

 Daily 5 classrooms produce productive, highly engaged students who are developing a true love of literacy.
 The Café System enables teachers to choose individualized goals, assign strategies, monitor progress, and provide just-in-time instruction to meet the needs of every student.